SweaterPlanet/nucleus-style/CONTRIBUTING.md

 ## Branches

-We use a two-tiered branch organization to keep `master` in a releasable state for auto publishing the component library as a package.
+We have one main branch, `master`, that we try to keep in a releasable state for auto publishing the component library as a package.

-- `master`: production branch
-- `dev`: development branch

-All changes should be **squash and merged** into `dev`.
-There shouldn't ever be any direct changes made to `master`.
+All changes should be **squash and merged** into `master`.

 ## Changelog